torond/torond.github.io/index.markdown

 ---

 Hi, I'm David.
 Welcome to my website!
-I am a CS undergrad, passionate cook, part-time music nerd and interested in everything life throws at me.
+I am a CS graduate, currently working on my Masters, passionate cook, part-time music nerd and interested in everything life throws at me.

-Currently, I'm working on a Telegram bot for Doodle polls written in Kotlin.
-As soon as it's finished, I will write a post about it here and link the repositrory.
+I also go by the name torond.

 Take care,
 David